 But potential tourists should not despair, Brussels has an extraordinary number of interesting museums, restaurants, and galleries to visit.

-Brussels is prone to rain all year around, but storms tend to be short.
-Summer is ideal, when city folks leave for vacation and high temperatures average just over 70 degrees Fahrenheit.
-For Temperature and precipitation charts and current weather, see: Brussels Travel Weather.
+Brussels is prone to rain all year round, but storms tend to be short.
+Summer is ideal when city folks leave for vacation and high temperatures average just over 70 degrees Fahrenheit.

 Brussels has three train stations, Brussels Nord, Brussels Centrale and Brussels Midi.